axelson/dep_viz/README.md

 - The arrow head size is proportional to the stroke width
 - The arrow head is drawn with a svg marker element

+Top annoyances:
+- Hard to find the specific files that the currently highlighted node depends on
+- Hard to tell how many files are "behind" each compilation dependency
+  - i.e. if a file has 3 compilation dependencies it's hard to see how many files each of those dependencies is contributing

 ## Meta

 Helps you answer questions about the Elixir code base: